-Thought comes from the abstract perspective of our 'hyper-dimensional' universe.
+Thought comes from the abstract perspective of our hyper-dimensional universe.

-Let me put it this way, every object around us is made of bits of matter that have fundamental values like mass and velocity.
+For example, every object around us is made of bits of matter that have fundamental values like mass and velocity.

 However, where did that object come from?
 Who made it?
 What is its value?
 What is its function?

 The answers to these questions are held within the abstract perspective of the Universe.
-Knowing these answers requires knowing about the ‘invisible’ relationships that unite objects in space and time.
+Knowing these answers requires knowing about the invisible relationships that unite objects in space and time.

 When someone is thinking, their minds are moving across a massive network of relationships.

 A thought is an expression of some position and motion across this abstract space of relationships.